-Bones have various roles: providing structure, protecting organs, anchoring muscles, and storing calcium.
+It is extremely important to eat foods rich in vitamins that affect bone health.
 Bones are in a constant cycle of being broken down and reformed; this process, known as bone remodeling, requires sufficient levels of certain nutrients.
 Bone strength is dependent on bone density and quality.
-It is extremely important to eat foods that provide the right amount of calcium, vitamins, and protein.

 Calcium is one of the main bone-forming minerals and approximately 99% of the body’s calcium is stored in the skeleton.1 The amount of calcium in your diet significantly affects bone health; a diet low in calcium contributes to reduced bone density, early bone loss, and an increased risk of fractures.

 Vitamins are essential in maintaining bone strength and health.
 In addition to a balanced diet, regular exercise (including weight-bearing and muscle-strengthening exercise) is vital to avoid osteoporosis, a condition that causes bones to become weak and brittle.

 Osteoporosis is the most common metabolic disease of the bones.
 More than 200 million people are affected by osteoporosis worldwide.1 Osteoporosis is a silent disease until it is complicated by fractures.
 Although osteoporosis is progressive, it can be prevented, diagnosed, and treated before fractures occur.2